tindrew/100-days-of-code/log.md

   Today I spent a lot of time trying to figure out that one single problem.
 I refused to google it or look at the solution video because I didn't want to "ruin my learning", lol.
 After a lot of trial and error, I wrote a solution that actually worked properly!
 I submitted it to the Teaching Assistant Ian to check and make sure it's a good one, although I'm 98% sure it's correct.
 Or at least, one of many solutions that would work.

 **Thoughts** Given all the time I spent trying to write an answer to a single problem, I feel pretty good about what I came up with.
 For me, part of the learning experience is absorbing what I've learned, not just understand it and move on, which is why I refused to google the problem. the TA Ian did tell me that googling is acceptable, they don't expect us to know everything.
 Maybe next time I get hung up on something I'll peak at google.
 Today was not that day.
 I guess I'll see what happens tomorrow after my code gets checked.
 Either way I was proud to have come up with a solution.
 Now, on to the other problems!

+### Day 6: June 6, 2017

+**Today's Progress**: time: 30 minutes
+ I found out that the solution I came up with was a good one.
+The TA Ian said it was a very creative solution,so that made me feel good.
+Coding is supposed to be about creativity after all.
+Spent 30 minutes today working on a solution for the next problem on the list.
+Still nothing solid yet though.

+**Thoughts** Overall feeling pretty good. looking forward to making more headway on this journey.

+### Day 7: June 7, 2017

+**Today's Progress**: time: 30 minutes came across an app for my tablet called sololearn that seems to have pretty good content.
+I'm going to start doing some when I have down time at work or anywhere else I don't have a computer handy. continued working on a solution to the second problem, and started Sololearn.
+**Thoughts** Still struggling with the second problem.
+Very tempted to watch the solution video so I can move on, but continuing to resist the urge.

+### Day 8: June 8, 2017

+**Today's Progress**: time: 30 minutes
+Not a lot of time today.
+Getting ready for company this weekend.
+Managed to do some SoloLearn and do a little bit of writing out small functions for practice.

+**Thoughts** No terribly happy with today.
+Wishing I could spend more time on coding.

+### Day 9: June 9, 2017

+**Today's Progress**: time: 45 minutes
+ Today was more basic practice writing functions.
+I'm trying to recreate my first problem just by writing out the code.
+Also spent more time doing SoloLearn when I have down time.

+**Thoughts** I'm still here, plugging away. even though I'm not liking my current pace, I know that if I spend just a little time on it every day, I'll become successful.

+### Day 6: June 6, 2017

+**Today's Progress**: time: 30 minutes

+**Thoughts**